 How best to manage new data

 One of the key struggles in implementing successful Accelerated Underwriting is understanding the relative mortality impacts of the new data sources.
-This includes identifying which factors are actually relevant to the organisation’s strategy, and how their current business profile effects risk outcomes.
+This includes identifying which factors are actually relevant to the organization’s strategy, and how their current business profile effects risk outcomes.

 The ideal AUW solution can vary drastically depending on the state of the current business and the desired outcomes.
 Obviously the investment in research and development here is substantial, but well worth it for the potential competitive advantage.